Boiling your menstrual cup is important for good hygiene. How exactly do you do this? We give you the best tips & tricks.

 The purpose of the boil out is to disinfect your menstrual cup: killing unwanted bacteria.
-The cooking is also called sterilize named.
+The cooking is also called sterilizing.
 It is important to do this regularly, because the presence of bacteria can cause irritations and other complaints.
 It also increases the risk of tampon disease, also called Toxic Shock Syndrome (TSS).

-PAY ATTENTION: with correct use of the menstrual cup, the chance of contracting TSS is nil!
+NOTE: with correct use of the menstrual cup, the chance of contracting TSS is nil!

 Boiling your menstrual cup: how and for how long?